Yandex Cloud

 }

-3. To enable cluster access from other services and allow running SQL queries from the management console using Yandex WebSQL, edit the values of the appropriate fields in the access section:
+3. To enable cluster access from other services and allow SQL queries from the management console using Yandex WebSQL, edit relevant fields in the access section:

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {